chemzqm/imagebox/Readme.md

 ## Features

-* Click to navigate though images.
+* Click or horizon scroll to navigate though images.
+* Drag on the edge or vertical scroll or Safari(as least 9.1 on Mac) gesture to zoom in and out.
-* Support responsive image with url filter.
+* Show original image of original size with convertor function.
-* High performance animation for image popup and restore.
+* High performance animation.
-* Friendly to SPA with unbind support.
+* Friendly to SPA with unbind and events support.
-* Canvas loading spin and error check (auto retry).
-* Keyboard support (ESC, left, right, up, down).
+* Keyboard support including ESC, left, right, up and down.
-* Wheel event support for zoom in/out and navigate.
 * Draggable & scalable with mouse.
 * Support images with higher dimension than viewport.
+* Written in ES6, but still works on IE8.
 * No jQuery dependency, easy to use API.

-TODO:

-* support safari gesture events

 ## Usage